Morphometric analysis of the thoracic cage in adults: Anatomical considerations in relation to neurosurgical thoracoscopic procedures

 Journal of Neurological Sciences

 Yilmaz, Murat; Yüksel, Zafer; Doǧan, Şeref; Dickman, Curtis A.; and Crawford, Neil R., "Morphometric analysis of the thoracic cage in adults: Anatomical considerations in relation to neurosurgical thoracoscopic procedures" (2014).
-Neurobiology.
+Translational Neuroscience.
 754.